TashfeenAhmed12/Capstone-Project-for-the-Google-Data-Analytics-Professional-Certificate/README.md

 Excel will be used for the data cleaning process and for removing errors from data.
 R programming language will be used for analysis and visualization.

-Bellabeat is a high-tech manufacturer of health-focused products for women.
-As a junior data analyst working with marketing analyst team at Bellabeat, a high-tech manufacturer of health-focused products for women. have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
+Bellabeat is a high-tech manufacturer of health-focused products.
+As a junior data analyst working with marketing analyst team at Bellabeat, I have been asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 I have performed analysis on data to give recommendations.

 The data set is Fitbit Fitness Tracker Data taken from Kaggle which contains personal fitness trackers from thirty Fitbit users.
 It contains 18 CSV files